-Connecting to a Apache Kafka® cluster from applications
+Connecting to an Apache Kafka® cluster from applications

-You can connect to public Apache Kafka® cluster hosts only if using an SSL certificate.
+You can only connect to public Apache Kafka® cluster hosts using an SSL certificate.
 The examples below assume that the YandexInternalRootCA.crt certificate is located in this directory:

 /usr/local/share/ca-certificates/Yandex/for Ubuntu.$HOME\.kafka\for Windows.

-Connections without an SSL certificate are only supported for hosts that are not publicly accessible.
-If this is the case, internal virtual network traffic will not be encrypted for database connections.
+Connecting without an SSL certificate is only supported for non-public hosts.
+If this is the case, internal virtual network traffic will not be encrypted when connecting to a database.

 Before connecting, configure security groups for the cluster, if required.